ac72177/moondial/README.md

 they could not decipher without assistance.
 With the current situation of COVID-19, I doubt that I will be able to teach them in person.
 Hopefully this application will be simple enough for a child to use and will successfully teach any user how to use the moon, when it is visible, to determine the approximate time.

+### User Stories

+As a user, I want to be able to add an observation to a list of past observations As a user, I want to see the data from past observations As a user, I want to see a summary of my past observations categorized by moon phase As a user, I want to select observations to delete